dheerajkumar5/Data_Profiling_With_Ydata-Profiling/README.md

 Warnings and Insights: Flags potential issues such as highly imbalanced features, duplicate rows, or high cardinality columns.

-Interactivity: The generated HTML report is fully interactive, allowing for deeper exploration of individual features.
+Interactivity: The generated HTML report is fully interactive, allowing for deeper exploration of individual features

+_**PDF Reports**_

+I have exported the profiling results to PDF format for easy viewing and sharing.
+These PDF reports summarize the key insights from the datasets in a concise and structured way, making them accessible even without an interactive environment.

+Available PDF Reports

+Iris Dataset Profiling

+Air Passengers Dataset Profiling

 _**Conclusion**_